Smoothflo AG88/12 12VDC to 240VAC 175W Inverter.

 Restoration.

-The first thing was to confirm the value of buffer capacitor.
+The first thing was to confirm the value of timing capacitor.
 I had assumed that 4uF was a bit on the large size because the designers had wanted to maintain the "ideal" waveform under load.
-The problem with this is that under no load, the buffer capacitance is much higher than necessary, current draw is higher than normal, and efficiency is reduced.
+The problem with this is that under no load, the timing capacitance is much higher than necessary, current draw is higher than normal, and efficiency is reduced.

 Unloaded waveform with the 4uF buffer capacitor.
 To the right is the waveform when 175W of incandescent lamps is connected.